 For a free legal consultation with a survivor’s story lawyer call,

-Von Den Bosch Aims to Bring the Truth to ‘Public Light’
+Von Den Bosch Aims to Bring the Truth About Clergy Sexual Abuse to ‘Public Light’

 Von Den Bosch recently filed a motion along with others to support the Maryland Attorney General’s request to make public a report detailing the sexual abuse that took place within the Archdiocese of Baltimore.
 The document, titled “Clergy Abuse in Maryland,” names the clergy members who committed the abuse and the actions taken to cover it up.